BLCM/bl3mods/Aaron0000/Balands/README.md

  ┗----Rationale: The damage on this thing's been increased a truckload.
 It's now useable both for traditional use and the "mine-laying" gimmick.

-Flama Diddle - No change.
+Flama Diddle - No change other than a possible damage adjustment.

-Manic Pixie Dream Gun - No change.
+Manic Pixie Dream Gun - No change other than a possible damage adjustment.

 Polybius - Magazine size doubled.

  ┗----Rationale: Polybius' identity is high fire rate, and thus a higher magazine size helps to make use of that fire rate.

-The Horizon - No change.
+The Horizon - No change other than a possible damage adjustment.

 Dark Army - Drone damage reduced to 25% of card damage.

-Long Musket - No change.
+Long Musket - No change other than a possible damage adjustment.

 Needle Gun - Set damage stack to 4%, set base-reload damage to 2.5 times card damage.

 Mother Too - Fire rate increased by 140%.

 P.A.T.
 Mk.
-III - No change.
+III - No change other than a possible damage adjustment.

-Smart Gun - No change.
+Smart Gun - No change other than a possible damage adjustment.

-Ten Gallon - No change.
+Ten Gallon - No change other than a possible damage adjustment.

 TEDIORE UNIQUE GUNS
 -------------------
 Sacrificial Lamb - Lifesteal set to 10%.

-Superstreamer - No change.
+Superstreamer - No change other than a possible damage adjustment.

 P.A.T.
 Mk.
-II. - No change.
+II. - No change other than a possible damage adjustment.

-The Boo - No change.
+The Boo - No change other than a possible damage adjustment.

 TEDIORE REGULAR GUNS
 --------------------